Pomax/are-we-flying/docs/index.md

 ![Following our flight path](./images/waypoints/flightpath/basic-flightpath.png)

-Well enough to even see our plane's flightpath on top of the path polygon...
+Well enough to barely even see our plane's flightpath on top of the path polygon...
 What if we use a slightly more aggressive flight path?

 ![A more aggressive flight path](./images/waypoints/flightpath/aggressive-flightpath.png)